Improbable-AI/VisionProTeleop/README.md

 ![](assets/visionpro_main.png)

 Wanna use your new Apple Vision Pro to control your robot?
-Wanna record your manipulation demos?
+Wanna record your human manipulation demos?

-This app streams your

-1. Hand (Wrist + Finger) Tracking
-2. Head Tracking

-data via gRPC over local network, so any machines can subscribe and use.
+This app streams your (a) Wrist / Hand Tracking, and (b) Head Tracking result via gRPC over network, so any machines can subscribe and use.

 ## Data Type